Fiskebørnehave

 He has always been interested in edible herbs and plants from nature's pantry.

 Brian is a great communicator and seaweed safari hunter.
 He likes to talk about how to use our unique nature and at the same time take good care of it.
-About how sustainability, a better marine environment and healthy food can go hand in hand.
+About how sustainability, a better marine environment and healthy food can come together.

 In recent years, he has focused on seaweed.
 This has meant that Peninsula Nature, together with other companies and also universities, participates as a partner in international projects working with seaweed as a resource for nature, animals and people.